-Admiral Eric T. Olson (Ret.) has served as a member of the board of directors since September 24, 2021.
+Admiral Eric T. Olson (Ret.) has served as a member of the Board of Directors since September 24, 2021.
 He has been President and Managing Member of ETO Group, LLC since September 2011, where he acts as an independent national security consultant supporting a wide range of private and public sector organizations.
-Since June 2019, Admiral Olson has served as Chief Executive Officer of Hans Premium Water, a privately held company.
+From June 2019 to May 2020, Admiral Olson served as Chief Executive Officer of Hans Premium Water, a privately held company.
 Admiral Olson retired from the United States Navy in 2011 as a full Admiral after 38 years of military service.
 He served in special operations units throughout his career, during which he was awarded several decorations for leadership and valor, including the Defense Distinguished Service Medal and the Silver Star.
 Admiral Olson was the first Navy SEAL officer to be promoted to three- and four-star ranks.
 Admiral Olson's career culminated as the head of the United States Special Operations Command from July 2007 to August 2011, where he was responsible for the mission readiness of all Army, Navy, Air Force and Marine Corps special operations forces.
 Admiral Olson serves on the board of directors of Under Armour, Inc. (NYSE:UAA) and is a member of its nominating and corporate governance committee.
-Admiral Olson also serves on the board of directors of Iridium Communications Inc. (Nasdaq:IRDM) and is a member of its nominating and corporate governance committee.
-He also serves on the board of directors of Cyber Reliant Corporation, Newlight Technologies, Ocean Aero, Inc. and IP3.
+Admiral Olson also serves on the board of directors of Cyber Reliant Corporation, Newlight Technologies, Ocean Aero, Inc. and IP3.
 Admiral Olson has served as a director of the non-profit Special Operations Warrior Foundation.
 Admiral Olson has also served on the Old Sarcos Advisory Board since December 2016.
 Admiral Olson graduated from the United States Naval Academy in 1973 and earned a Master of Arts degree in National Security Affairs at the Naval Postgraduate School.
 He is an Adjunct Professor in the School of International and Public Affairs at Columbia University.
-We believe Admiral Olson's leadership experience as an Admiral in the United States Navy, including his leadership and management of a large and complex organization as head of the United States Special Operations Command, in addition to his experience as a director of various companies and his expertise with respect to the needs of U.S. military, qualifies him to serve on our board of directors.
+We believe Admiral Olson's leadership experience as an Admiral in the U.S. Navy, including his leadership and management of a large and complex organization as head of the U.S. Special Operations Command, in addition to his experience as a director of various companies and his expertise with respect to the needs of the U.S. military, qualifies him to serve on our Board of Directors.

-Laura J. Peterson has served as a member of the board of directors since September 24, 2021.
+Laura J. Peterson has served as a member of the Board of Directors since September 24, 2021.
 Ms. Peterson previously served as Vice President, China Business Development, for Boeing Commercial Airplanes, from 2012 to 2016.
 Prior to that, Ms. Peterson held a series of executive positions at Boeing in aircraft sales, international business development, global strategy, government relations and homeland security from 1994 to 2012.
-She served on the Executive Leadership Team of Boeing Commercial Airplanes (BCA), as well as on the Executive Leadership Teams of BCA Airplane Production and Supplier Management, BCA Strategy and Boeing International.
+She served on the Executive Leadership Team of three Boeing Commercial Airplanes (BCA) CEOs, as well as on the Executive Leadership Teams of BCA Airplane Production and Supplier Management, BCA Strategy and Boeing International.
 Ms. Peterson has served on the board of directors of Air Transport Services Group, Inc. (Nasdaq:ATSG) since June 2018, and is a member of its audit committee and nominating and governance committee.
 Ms. Peterson holds a B.S. in Industrial Engineering from Stanford University and an M.B.A. from The Wharton School at the University of Pennsylvania and is a Fellow of the Stanford Distinguished Careers Institute.
-We believe Ms. Peterson's extensive experience in international business, government relations and leadership roles, in particular at Boeing, in addition to her experience as a director of public companies, qualifies her to serve on our board of directors .
+We believe Ms. Peterson's extensive experience in international business, operations, government relations and leadership roles, in particular at Boeing, in addition to her experience as a director of public companies, qualifies her to serve on our Board of Directors.